DIY Roll-Up Knitting Needle Case

 - Iron and ironing board

-On one long edge of each of the pocket pieces, press the fabric to the wrong side 1/4".
-Fold it another 1/4" and press it again.
+Fold one long edge of each of the pocket pieces to the wrong side 1/4-inch, press.
+Fold it another 1/4-inch, press again.

-Stack the fabric pieces as follows, lining up the sides and the bottom edge:
+Stack the fabric pieces for the inside of the case, with right sides facing and lining up the sides and bottom edges:

 - Large pocket